 The Catholic Social Justice principles of Human Dignity, Common Good, Solidarity and Subsidiarity underpin the work of the local teachers and representatives, the Canossian Daughters of Charity and Project Kindy, whether the individual people involved are aware of that or not.
 It is a mutually beneficial project which proves the point that true fulfillment comes when we empower others to flourish and in doing so, we too develop more fully.
 Ultimately, we are blessed to be in relationship with our siblings in a faraway land and we will continue to strive for our common good.

-The prayer experience is a gift from God so you can receive the love of Jesus and Mary for your journey.
+9) The prayer experience itself is a gift from God so you can receive the love and peace of Jesus and Mary for your journey.
+More than just a rote learning exercise, the Rosary is an experience that lifts the heart and connects us with God in a sacred way.

-God promises to forgive, refresh, free, help, defend, reform, instruct, humble and connect to us through the Rosary and any time we come to Him in prayer.
+10) God promises to forgive, refresh, free, help, defend, reform, instruct, humble and connect to us through the Rosary and any time we come to Him in prayer.
+The more we pray the Rosary, the more we will notice small and/or significant blessings or positive changes.

 “When people love and recite the Rosary they find it makes them better.” – St. Anthony Mary Claret